-- G. Any person who willfully or recklessly makes a false report shall be civilly liable for any actual damages suffered by the person being reported and for any punitive damages set by the court or jury which may be allowed in the discretion of the court or jury. - H. 1.
-Every physician or other health care professional making a report concerning the abuse, neglect or exploitation of a vulnerable adult, as required by this section, or examining a vulnerable adult to determine the likelihood of abuse, neglect or exploitation, and every hospital in which a vulnerable adult is examined or treated for abuse, neglect or exploitation shall disclose necessary health information related to the case and provide, upon request by either the Department of Human Services or the local municipal police or sheriff's department receiving the initial report, copies of the results or the records of the examination on which the report was based, and any other clinical notes, x-rays or photographs and other health information which is related to the case if: - a. the vulnerable adult agrees to the disclosure of the health information, or - b. the individual is unable to agree to the disclosure of health information because of incapacity; and
+G. H. Any person who willfully or recklessly makes a false report shall be civilly liable for any actual damages suffered by the person being reported and for any punitive damages set by the court or jury which may be allowed in the discretion of the court or jury.

+H- I. 1.
+Every physician or other health care professional making a report concerning the abuse, neglect or exploitation of a vulnerable adult, as required by this section, or examining a vulnerable adult to determine the likelihood of abuse, neglect or exploitation, and every hospital in which a vulnerable adult is examined or treated for abuse, neglect or exploitation shall disclose necessary health information related to the case and provide, upon request by either the State Department of Human Services Health or the local municipal police or sheriff's department receiving the initial report, copies of the results or the records of the examination on which the report was based, and any other clinical notes, x-rays or photographs and other health information which is related to the case if:

-- (1) the requesting party represents that the health information for which disclosure is sought is not intended to be used against the vulnerable adult in a criminal prosecution, but to provide protective services pursuant to the Protective Services for Vulnerable Adults Act, - (2) the disclosure of the information is necessary to conduct an investigation into the alleged abuse, neglect or exploitation of the vulnerable adult subject to the investigation, and - (3) immediate enforcement activity that depends upon the disclosure: - (a) is necessary to protect the health, safety and welfare of the vulnerable adult because of incapacity, or - (b) would be materially and adversely affected by waiting until the vulnerable adult is able to agree to the disclosure. - 2.
-If federal law specifically prohibits the disclosure of any of the information required by this subsection, that information may be excluded from the disclosed health information. - I. After investigating the report, either the county office of the Department of Human Services or the municipal police department or sheriff's office, as appropriate, shall forward its findings to the office of the district attorney in the county in which the suspected abuse, neglect, or exploitation occurred and to Oklahoma's Protection and Advocacy System.
+- a. the vulnerable adult agrees to the disclosure of the health information, or - b. the individual is unable to agree to the disclosure of health information because of incapacity+, and - (1) the requesting party represents that the health information for which disclosure is sought is not intended to be used against the vulnerable adult in a criminal prosecution but to provide protective services pursuant to the Protective Services for Vulnerable Adults Act, - (2) the disclosure of the information is necessary to conduct an investigation into the alleged abuse, neglect or exploitation of the vulnerable adult subject to the investigation, and - (3) immediate enforcement activity that depends upon the disclosure: - (a) is necessary to protect the health, safety and welfare of the vulnerable adult because of incapacity, or - (b) would be materially and adversely affected by waiting until the vulnerable adult is able to agree to the disclosure.

+2. If federal law specifically prohibits the disclosure of any of the information required by this subsection, that information may be excluded from the disclosed health information.

+1. J. After investigating the report, either the county office of the State Department of Human Services Health or the municipal police department or sheriff's office, as appropriate, shall forward its findings to the office of the district attorney in the county in which the suspected abuse, neglect, or exploitation occurred.

 Unsubstantiated findings shall be labeled as such before transmission to the office of the district attorney.
 Findings of self-neglect shall not be forwarded to the office of the district attorney unless similar findings were reported within six (6) months prior.
+The State Department of Health shall forward all findings to Oklahoma's Protection and Advocacy System.